-Janice S. Fitzgerald has served as a Consultant of Counsel with AGB Search since 2011.
+Janice S. Fitzgerald has served as a Consultant with AGB Search since 2011.
 She served as Chief of Staff and Deputy Chancellor for the Minnesota State Colleges and Universities system from 2001 to 2011.
 As a part of the senior policy team for the college and university system during that time, she worked closely with the system’s governing board, the chancellor, and college/university presidents on matters of policy, procedure and practice system-wide.

 Prior to joining the Minnesota State Colleges and Universities, Ms. Fitzgerald was the founding public relations and communications director for the State System of Higher Education in Pennsylvania.
 She left that office as the Executive Deputy for the system.
 Ms. Fitzgerald was director of public relations and publications at Cheyney University of Pennsylvania and an assistant professor of English there.
 She also taught at Villanova University and Carnegie-Mellon University and presented at numerous seminars, workshops, and conferences.

 Ms. Fitzgerald has been recognized for academic and community honors, and is included on Outstanding Young Women of America lists.
 A recipient of a citation from the Chapel of the Four Chaplains, Philadelphia; and is a National Association for Equal Opportunity Alumnus of the Year awardee.
 In addition, the Education Writers Association has selected her for the EWA and Johnson Foundation Wingspread Seminars in Racine, Wisconsin.
 Ms. Fitzgerald also has been recognized for organizational and crisis management skills.